Digital technologies professional learning

 - The programme is designed for years 3–10 and available for decile 1–3 schools.

 - The programme has six modules.
 Each module consists of three one-hour workshops delivered by professional facilitators.
 Each module is loosely related to a corresponding year group.

-- The content is fully mapped to the DT and HM curricula.
+- The content is fully mapped to the digital technologies and hangarau matihiko curricula content.

 - Workshops are available for English-medium or Māori-medium schools/kura free of charge.